 The problem with frequent watering is not that you are using more water than necessary (although you might be).
 The problem is that by watering frequently, you may be preventing your turf from reaching its full potential for heat and drought tolerance.
 Furthermore, you are creating a more ideal environment for fungal disease and some of the most invasive and hard-to-control weeds that we see in Raleigh, NC area lawns.

-Some of the most frequently watered lawns that we see in the Raleigh, NC area have the worst problems with tough summer weeds including nutsedge, oxalis, dogfennel, and spurge.
-Fungi also love moisture.
-Fungi develop on the blades of your grass, and the more frequently you wet your grass down the more likely you will be to eventually see a fungal disease which can kill large sections of your lawn very quickly.
+Some of the most frequently watered lawns that we see in the Raleigh, NC area have the worst problems with tough summer weeds including nutsedge, crabgrass, or spurge.
+Pathogenic fungi also love moisture.
+They develop on the blades of your grass, and the more frequently you wet your grass down the more likely you will be to eventually see a fungal disease which can kill large sections of your lawn very quickly.

-In mid-summer when daytime conditions are very sunny and hot a lot of water may be lost to evaporation.
+In mid-summer when daytime conditions are sunny and very hot a lot of water may be lost to evaporation.
 In the absence of rain you may wish to water a third time during a week.
-However, the strong recommendation of Crownover Green for clients with automated irrigation systems is to set your sprinklers for twice per week, and manually run them a third time only when needed.
+However, the recommendation of Crownover Green for clients with automated irrigation systems is to set your sprinklers for twice per week in the morning, and manually run them a third time only when needed.

 For how long should I run my sprinklers?